nuclight/bpf64/bpf64spec.md

 In the BPF64 Assembler Wrapper and also in spec, this has the following generic notation: letters OZ or ZO for "ones, then zeroes" and vice versa, then width, slash `/` and allocated bits for starting from MSB  in definite length,or `+` or `-` signs for "to infinity from left or right".
 Thus, CIDR netmask is written as `OZm/a` for `m` width and `a` one bits, e.g. `OZ128/48` for IPv6 /48 subnet mask.

 TODO generic notation encoding for longer than 64 bits

+TBD `BPF_JUMP_BITSET` may be done by ZOZ encoding and just `BPF_JSET` with literal?

+TODO ensure single-switch decoding of all insns as in original BPF paper (XFk everywhere?)

 ### In BPF_LD and BPF_LDX classes